Mekorot

 Mekorot (מקורות, lit.
 "Sources") is the national water company of Israel and the country's top agency for water management.
-Founded in 1937, it supplies Israel with approx. 80% of its drinking water and operates a cross-country water supply network known as the National Water Carrier of Israel.
+Founded in 1937, it supplies Israel with approximately 80% of its drinking water and operates a cross-country water supply network known as the National Water Carrier of Israel.
 Mekorot and its subsidiaries have partnered with numerous countries around the world in areas including desalination and water management.

 History

 Mekorot was established as the "Ḥevrat ha-Mayim" ('Water Company') on 15 February 1937 by Levi Shkolnik (later Eshkol, Prime Minister of Israel between 1963 and 1969), water engineer Simcha Blass, and Pinchas Koslovsky (later Sapir, Minister of Finance between 1963 and 1968).

 Water supply system

 Mekorot supplies approx. 80% of Israel's drinking water and approx. 65% of its water supplies.
 Mekorot supplies over 1.7 billion cubic meters of water to homes, agricultural fields, & industrial plants throughout Israel.
 The company provides water & services to the private & public sectors in Israel & to the Palestinian Authority & the Kingdom of Jordan, through political agreements.
 The company operates about 13,000 km of pipelines, 3,000 production & supply facilities, 1,200 drillings, 1,000 water reservoirs & pools and 20 desalination facilities.
 The company has accumulated investments of NIS 1.5-2 billion per year, & a three-year development plan.

 Mekorot's water supply system unifies most of the regional water plants, the National Water Carrier and Yarkon-Negev plant, and draws water from the Sea of Galilee, aquifers, boreholes, seawater, desalinated water, and brackish water.